-Generally speaking, I’m a slow learner.
-Which explains why I used to make promises to my kids.
-It took me far too long to realize that if I promise we’ll go for ice cream one day, and we don’t do it, disaster will ensue.
-Even minor expectations unfulfilled—like a cone-shaped cold treat—can bring about lasting trust issues, and lots of whining and tears.
+Generally speaking, I’m a slow learner, which explains why I used to make promises to my kids.
+It took me far too long to realize that if I promise we’ll go for ice cream and we don’t do it, disaster will ensue.
+When dealing with children, even minor assumptions like the location of a favorite toy or the schedule of a television program are seen as binding contracts, and failure to deliver can bring about an onslaught of whining, sulking, and even tears.
 Trust me.

-From an HR perspective, we can and should use expectations to our advantage.
-Just like our colleagues in customer service, I believe we should always strive to underpromise and overdeliver relative to our customer’s (i.e., employee’s) expectations.
-And we shouldn’t do this to blow them away with surprise (since research shows this strategy is limited) but simply to guarantee that we meet their expectations.
-Because not meeting expectations can lead to disastrous employee experiences.
+Being upset by unfulfilled expectations is totally normal; it’s human nature.
+From an HR perspective, we can and should use employee expectations to our advantage.
+Like our colleagues in customer service who strive to please customers, we should always strive to underpromise and overdeliver relative to expectations of the employee experience.
+And not because we want to blow employees away with surprise (since research shows this strategy is limited) but simply to guarantee that we meet or exceed their expectations.
+Why?
+Because not doing so can lead to disastrous consequences.

 Here are three specific areas where HR should strive to underpromise and overdeliver:

-BambooHR recently had our open enrollment, and I was pleasantly surprised when, after very little pre-meeting hype, our decidedly-improved insurance benefits were announced.
+BambooHR recently had our open enrollment, and I was pleasantly surprised when, after very little pre-meeting hype, our new insurance benefits were announced.

 Here’s the thing: our new insurance benefits are exciting.
 They really are.
-But had I heard beforehand that the benefit changes were “exciting,” there’s a decent chance that my imagination would’ve kicked in, and before long my expectations would’ve become unreasonable. (“Wait, no personal massage therapists?!”)
-Instead, I came into the meeting expecting nothing.
-I assumed we’d have the same as last year, so when I found out about the upgrades, it was an unexpected gift that made my day.
+But if I had heard beforehand that the benefit changes would be “exciting,” there’s a decent chance that my expectations might’ve become unreasonable. (“Wait, no personal massage therapists?!”)
+Instead, I came into the meeting expecting nothing, so when I found out about the upgrades, it was an unexpected gift that made my day.

 This one is probably a little more obvious.
-We’ve all heard of recruiters promising the moon to candidates, only to have the new hires leave soon after that starting because they felt deceived.
+We’ve all heard of recruiters promising the moon to candidates, only to have a new hire leave soon after starting because they felt deceived.
 It’s a common problem in virtually every industry.

 3. Reward & Recognition

-So, you need to proactively manage those expectations.
-For example, if your organization offered a Christmas bonus last year, your people are going to assume they’re getting one again this year.
+For example, if your organization gave a Christmas bonus last year, your people are going to assume they’re getting one again this year.
 Not only that, but they’ll tell new employees about it as well.
-If for whatever reason, you won’t be able to provide a Christmas bonus this year, you need to get ahead of the narrative and control it.
-Otherwise, ill feelings will prevail.
+If for whatever reason you won’t be able to provide a Christmas bonus this year, you need to get ahead of the narrative and control it or ill feelings will prevail.

-Whenever you can offer an unexpected reward to an employee, or give unexpected recognition for a job well done, their company loyalty will grow.
-The challenge here is that employees should expect to be recognized and rewarded whenever they do great work.
-Smart organizations know daily rewards and recognition matters, but they also know that sometimes you have to go beyond the normal to be exceptional.
+Whenever you can offer an unexpected reward to an employee or give unexpected recognition for a job well done, their company loyalty will grow.
+The challenge here is that expectancy theory would suggest against it, lest employees feel they deserve special recognition and rewards whenever they do great work.
+Smart organizations know how to balance regular recognition with occasional, thoughtful rewards that consider the recipient’s wants and needs.

 Delighted employees become loyal employees the same way delighted customers become loyal customers.
-By underpromising and overdelivering, HR can proactively fight to keep retention numbers up and create a far happier workforce.
+By underpromising, overdelivering, and understanding the impact expectancy theory has on motivations, HR can proactively fight to keep employees happy, satisfied, and working hard.